 Given that the length of the questionnaire is likely to affect the response rate (discussed below), one approach to shortening questionnaires is to use a partial questionnaire design (Wacholder et al, 1994).
-In this case, information about a key item of interest (eg diarrhea and water cistern presence/absence) is determined from all study subjects, but disjointed subsets of questions about potential confounders (eg housing type, socioeconomic status) are given to randomly selected groups of participants.
-The missing values are treated as 'missing at random' and methods of analysing this type of data (including estimation of attributable fractions (AF)) have been published (Andrés Houseman and Milton, 2006).
+In this case, information about a key item of interest (eg the exposure in a casecontrol study) is determined from all study subjects, but disjointed subsets of questions about potential confounders are given to randomly selected groups of participants.
+The missing values are treated as 'missing at random' and methods of analysing these types of data (including estimation of attributable fractions (AF)) have been published (Andrés Houseman & Milton, 2006).